syncfusion-content/blazor-docs/blazor/progress-button/getting-started.md

 ## Run the application

-After successful compilation of your application, simply press F5 to run the application.
-The Blazor Progress Button component will render in the web browser as shown below
+After successful compilation of the application, simply press F5 to run the application.
+The Blazor Progress Button component will render in the web browser.

 ![Blazor ProgressButton Component](./images/blazor-progressbutton-component.png)